thosgood/this-weeks-finds/markdown/101-151/week119.md

 Singapore, 1981.

 Okay, now for some homotopy theory!
-I don't think I'm ever gonna get to the really cool stuff\... in my attempt to explain everything systematically, I'm getting worn out doing the preliminaries.
-Oh well, on with it\... now it's time to start talking about loop spaces!
+I don't think I'm ever gonna get to the really cool stuff... in my attempt to explain everything systematically, I'm getting worn out doing the preliminaries.
+Oh well, on with it... now it's time to start talking about loop spaces!
 These are really important, because they tie everything together.
 However, it takes a while to deeply understand their importance.